karpagasathya/MVC_Eat_Da_Burger/README.md

 node server.js
 ```

-* heroku
+* Another way to run this App is to, Navigate to [Heroku site](https://rocky-meadow-23943.herokuapp.com) and get started to use this Application.
-* In this burger-eating app the page will load and display two different sections of burgers from our database; one section of burgers that have been eaten already and one section of burgers that are ready to be eaten.
+* This burger-eating app displays two different sections of burgers from our database; one section of burgers that have been eaten already(Devoured burgers) and one section of burgers that are ready to be eaten(Available burgers).
-* Each burger will have a button next to it so that you can eat those already cooked.
+* Each burger will have a button next to it so that you can eat those.
+* The Devoured Burger can also be deleted from the Database by clicking the trash icon next to it.
-* A user can also type into the input form and simply by clicking the **Add burger** button.
+* A user can also add burger of their own choice by typing into the input form and clicking the **Add burger** button.Then your new Burger is added to the Available burger section to devour.